-Below are the current research opportunities for undergraduate students looking to gain additional experience in their fields of study.
-These opportunities can also fulfill the AEC 492/493 Learning Experience requirement for Applied Ecology minor students.
+Below are previous opportunities for undergraduate students looking to gain additional experience in their fields of study.
+These opportunities fulfill the AEC 492/493 Learning Experience requirement for Applied Ecology minor students.
 All below opportunities are available to any undergraduate students (not just AE minors).

 - The effects of alcohol on fecal-oral pathogens (e.g., did alcohol help to safeguard medieval populations against unsafe drinking water).

 - The use of ants to make new kinds of vinegars.

 - The geography and ecology of insects eaten by chimpanzees

 - Spice use as a function of climate